pramnora/bash/language/search/grep/01/README.md

-# EXPlANATION of the Grep command
+# EXPLANATION of the Grep command

 Grep, is a command which can be used to find either:
+- a single character
+- single word
+- multiple words
+- a sentence
+- multiple sentences
-'a word/words/sentence/sentences' within a file.
+...within a file.

-It's used in the form:
+The basic usage is 2 different forms of call:

 grep wordOrWords2search4 filename.extension

 Eg.

 > grep NatWest phonebook.csv

-Result:
+Output result:

 > Nat West, 0800 200 400, Bank

-...but, it can be used to search for words inside of any other file format, too:
+...additionally, it can be used to search to find data included inside of any other file format, too:

-> grep Finance phonebook.txt
+> grep word2search4 phonebook.txt
-> grep Finance phonebook.json
+> grep word2search4 phonebook.json
-> grep Finance phonebook.toml
+> grep word2search4 phonebook.toml
-> grep Finance phonebook.yml
+> grep word2search4 phonebook.yml

 ## EXAMPLES